Outdoor Power Equipment Safety

 Chainsaw Maintenance

 Checking the tension of the chain on a saw is very important.
 If the chain is too tight, it can damage the drive sprocket and won’t bite into the wood.
-On the other hand, a too loose chain can slip off the bar and whip back towards you, causing possible injury.
-To check the tension of the saw, pull up on the chain; there should be a slight gap, and the chain should snap back into place when you let go.
+On the other hand, a too-loose chain can slip off the bar and whip back towards you, causing possible injury.
+Pull up on the chain to check the saw’s tension; there should be a slight gap, and the chain should snap back into place when you let go.

-Also, be sure to check the air filter while working outdoors to ensure it’s clear of any debris that may have worked its way inside the machine.
+Also, check the air filter while working outdoors to ensure it’s clear of any debris that may have worked its way inside the machine.

 Other OPE Safety